yoellemaarek/homepage/_pages/about.md

 **Recent academic news:**
-We just finished running the SIGIR'2025 LiveRAG Challenge (see https://liverag.tii.ae for details) With my colleague at TII, Dr Hakim Hacid we are chairing the Web Conference'2026 that will take place in Dubai next year.
+We just finished running the SIGIR'2025 LiveRAG Challenge (see https://liverag.tii.ae for details).

+With my colleague at TII, Dr Hakim Hacid we are chairing the Web Conference'2026 that will take place in Dubai next year.